charann-coder/FAS-ViT-Hybrid-Vision-Transformer-for-Face-Anti-Spoofing/readme.md

 ---

 ## 📚 Citation
-If you use this code or find our work helpful in your research, please consider citing it:
+If you use this code or find our work helpful in your research, please consider citing it.
+As this is unpublished research, please cite the repository directly.

 ```bibtex
 @misc{fas-vit-2025,
   author       = {Y Sri Charan},